-Our elegant and festive Christmas wreath and garland at night look so magical!
+Our elegant and festive Christmas wreath and garland look so magical at night!
 The short amount of daylight this time of year is perfect to enjoy the lights!

-I’m so excited to share more of our home decorated for Christmas with you today!
+I’m so excited to share more of our home decorated for Christmas and hope you enjoy these beautiful images of our Christmas decor and lights!

 Our great room is our dining room!